 On January 13, 2016, the IASB issued IFRS 16 Leases to replace IAS 17.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
 Earlier application is permitted for entities that also apply IFRS 15 Revenue from Contracts with Customers.
-The Company is currently assessing the impact of this standard on its financial statements.
+The Company does not expect that the implementation of IFRS 16 will have a material effect on the Company's financial statements.